AdamLiberman/Statistical_Analysis_Tests_For_Raw_Data/README.md

 ## Background

 Most academical researches have 2 competing hypothesis:
-1. Null hypothesis (H0) - the effect being studies does not exist and any experimentally observed effect is due to chance alone.
+1. Null hypothesis (H0) - the effect being studied does not exist and any experimentally observed effect is due to chance alone.
 2. Alternative hypothesis (H1) - the effect being studied exhibit a true phenomenon.

-Therefore, there is a need in tools to prove that the research findings have statistical significance, meaning the probability to get a certain result or more extreme one (a.k.a the p-value) would be very low, under the assumption the null hypothesis is true.
+Therefore, there is a need in tools exhibiting statistical significance of research findings, by calculating if the probability to get a certain result or more extreme one (a.k.a the p-value) would be very low, under the assumption the null hypothesis is true.

 In order to prove it, the most common method nowdays is to choose an α value, the study's significance level (defined as the probability to reject H0, given H0 is true), which usually chosen to be 5% or lower, depends on the study.
 The researcher also need to choose the type of tail-test:
 1. One-tail test: Specifying direction of the difference between the means,so that H1 states if the popluation's mean is smaller or bigger than the hypothesized mean.
-Therefore, the rejection region will be placed entirely in one tail of the sampling distribution, either the upper tail (right-sided test) or the lower tail (left-sided test).
+Therefore, the rejection region will be placed entirely on one tail of the sampling distribution, either the upper tail (right-sided test) or the lower tail (left-sided test).

 ![](Generalized_figure_of_one_sided_test.jpg)